kamanashisroy/shotodol/core/shake/README.md

 ## Shake command

 Shake commands are shell like commands.
 The have parameters starting with *-* .
 You can also write a new command extending the M100Command class .
 There are some special commands for flow control , comparison and arithmetic operation.
 They are called programming commands as a whole.
 While there are some commands installed for basic operations like, module loading and viewing the command description.
 They are called the core commands.
+See [commands](../../core/commands/README.md)

 ### Programming commands

+FILLME

 ### Core commands

+FILLME